I’m Jay Baker. My pronouns are he/him or they/them.

 Today, I mostly work in communications and community education, and as a freelance facilitator, illustrator, and copywriter.
 I’m also an unpaid carer for my partner, who has LongCOVID.
 I live in social housing in Sheffield (UK), where I’ve been trying to set up a Local of the Solidarity Federation, having recently helped revitalise a branch of the IWW in the city.
 I’m also a member of the Freelance Journalists Union.

 I’ve written for various websites, zines, and newspapers, and appeared numerous times for the BBC whilst writing for established commercial newspapers before I made the personal (and political) decision to completely boycott establishment media.

 This website features both my personal blog as well as my political analysis, a motivation for media activism, protest strategies, and some digital resources.

-A longtime propaganda critic, he’s currently working on a mobile app to aggregate reliable news sources and is also keen to help develop a network of local radical media hubs as a counter to establishment media.
+I regularly attempt to aggregate relatively reliable news sources (you can see a list to the right/bottom of this page), am currently trying to add to my stash of videos on Kolektiva, and am also keen to help develop a network of local radical media hubs as a counter to establishment media.

 Thanks to The Artist D for helping me keep this website alive over the years.